-These services are part of the Office of Student Life's Student Advocacy Center and advocates work with students dealing with sexual violence, dating violence, domestic violence, and stalking.
-SCE provides education/prevention programs, as well as support and advocacy.
-Contact a SCE advocate for support in understanding your medical and legal options, and for support throughout criminal or OSU conduct proceedings.
+Contact a general advocate for support in arranging accommodations, including academic needs.
 Financial assistance is available for students who have experienced sexual violence, dating violence, domestic violence or stalking through the Sexual Violence Assistance Fund.
-Advocates can also provide assistance with academic, housing, transportation, and other related issues.
+Advocates can also provide assistance with housing, transportation, and other trauma-related issues.

 - Student Life’s CCS provides counseling and consultation to all students enrolled at OSU.
 Students’ spouses/partners who are covered by the Comprehensive Student Health Insurance are also eligible for services.
 CCS offers counseling and therapy to help students address personal, academic and career concerns.
 Both individual and group counseling are available.
 Their diverse staff specializes in a number of issues, including (but not limited to) substance abuse, eating disorders, sexual assault, relationship violence, international student concerns, LGBTQIA issues, and multiculturalism.

 Student Health Services (confidential resource)

 - The Wilce Student Health Center at The Ohio State University is a Joint Commission accredited outpatient facility providing a variety of health care services to the student population.
 All students enrolled at OSU are eligible to use the health service, regardless of health insurance coverage.